0x5a4/Luma/PROTOCOL.md

 ### lednum
 The length of the LED strip.
 Set within the device config.
 This value is immutable

-### bytesPerLED
-How many Bytes Per Color of the LED(3 for RGB/4 for RGBW).
-This value is immutable

 ### Global IP
 Returns the Global IP of the device.
 Only works if http is included in the firmware("null" otherwise).
 This value is immutable